SimplyStaking/Interchainqueries/docs/design/ICQ.md

 - **QueryParameters** (`uint64`): from _periodic_
 - **PeriodicId** (`uint64`): ID of _periodic_

-List of `PeriodicLastDataPointId`, each based on an `PeriodicICQ` instance, only stored as a string not struct:
+List of `PeriodicLastDataPointId`, each based on an `PeriodicICQs` instance, only stored as a string not struct:

 - **LastResultId** (`string`): matches the ID of the last _datapoint_ stored under the __periodic__ query id